 I got the greenlight to leave that assignment, and start working on the next.
 I didn’t know exactly what the next assignment was at this point, but as soon as I stepped out in faith, God brought the opportunity to me.

 I quit my job October 1st, by October 8th all our monthly bills were paid, and by the end of the month we will have brought in nearly $9,000.

 There is a big reward for “working on assignment” versus working to “earn a living.”

 Not only have I increased financially since I stepped out in faith, trusting God instead of trusting my paycheck, but now I spend time with my wife and baby girl.
 My wife’s desire to be a stay at home Mom has come to pass, and I can truly say that I am living the life I’ve always dreamed of.

 One of my assignments in life is to teach other Christians to operate in God’s Economy.
 To get them to operate in the ways of the Kingdom.

 I’ve created a special guide for you that will help you transition from “earning a living” into living a life you’ve dreamed about.
-Click below and I’ll send it straight to your inbox.
-(It’s worth the read, I promise!)
+Click below and watch this free video.
+(It’s worth your time, I promise!)